hp3icc/Easy-FreeDMR-SERVER-Install/README.md

 ![alt text](https://raw.githubusercontent.com/hp3icc/Easy-FreeDMR-SERVER-Install/main/IMG_1942.jpg)

-is an excerpt from the emq-TE1ws project, focused on new and current sysops who want to install FreeDMR easily, quickly and up-to-date.
+is an excerpt from the emq-TE1ws proyect, focused on new and current sysops who want to install FreeDMR easily, quickly and up-to-date.

 this shell, install FreeDMR Server and FDMR-Monitor